lj-ditrapani/production-simulator/readme.txt

     - Run simulation
     - Check data output from simulation matches expectations

-- Round Rules listed on cofig page
+- List round rules on cofig page
 - "Show all panels" button (make config, run, results & summary visible at same time).
-If you click on config, run, results, or summary buttons, it hides the other panels automatically
+If you click on config, run, results, or summary buttons, it hides the other panels automatically Only useful in sim_coffee.html for quick testing
-- Simulate all rounds:  run simulation for rounds 1-6 in sequence for current config setup() for round_num in [1..6] sim.round_num = round_num
+- Simulate all rounds:  run simulation for rounds 1-6 in sequence for current config (is this useful outside of testing?) setup() for round_num in [1..6] sim.round_num = round_num